Counselling service for colleges

-Our Counselling and Psychotherapy service for children and young people offers affordable counselling to children as young as three.
-Our practitioners work with children and young people with a wide range of individual emotional, psychological and social stressors.
+Our Counselling and Psychotherapy service for students offers affordable counselling to students aged 18 and over.
+Our practitioners work with students with a wide range of individual emotional, psychological and social stressors.

 Newman Health & Wellbeing Counselling & Psychotherapy brings the skills of practitioners, tutors and trainee practitioners together to deliver a professional counselling service.
-Your pupil will be matched to a counsellor that is best able to relate to the young person and the issues they are looking to resolve.
+Students will be matched to a counsellor that is best able to relate to the student and the issues they are looking to resolve.

 How counselling can help students